corefan/xenko-docs/en/manual/scripts/create-a-model-from-code.md

     model.Meshes.Add(mesh);
     ```

+    >[!Note]
+    >To use this, make sure you add `Using SiliconStudio.Xenko.Extensions` to the top of your script.

     Alternatively, create a mesh using your own vertex and index buffers.
 For example:

     ```cs
     // Create a mesh using your own vertex and index buffers.

     mesh = new Mesh { Draw = new MeshDraw { /* Vertex buffer and index buffer setup */ } };
     model.Meshes.Add(mesh);
     ```